 Activating Circular Services in the Electrical and Electronic Sector

-C-SERVEES aims to boost a resource-efficient circular economy in the electrical and electronic equipment (EEE) sector through the development, testing, validation and transfer of new CEBMs based on systemic eco-innovative services that include: eco-leasing of EEE, product customization, improved WEEE management and ICT services to support the other eco-services.
-ICT tools will be developed as the driver of the proposed eco-innovative services to take full advantage of the potential and synergies of two major revolutions of our time: the circular economy and the Industry 4.0.
+The aim of C-SERVEES was to boost a resource-efficient circular economy in the electrical and electronic equipment (EEE) sector through the development, testing, validation and transfer of new CEBMs based on systemic eco-innovative services that include: eco-leasing of EEE, product customization, improved WEEE management and ICT services to support the other eco-services.
+ICT tools were developed as the driver of the proposed eco-innovative services to take full advantage of the potential and synergies of two major revolutions of our time: the circular economy and the Industry 4.0.

-The project will thus contribute to transform the E&E sector into circular and 4.0, raising new opportunities for end-users (such as their involvement in design or the access to a product as a service) and for social and solidarity economy (conducted by NGOs which employ people at risk of social exclusion to repair and prepare WEEE for re-use).
-The techno-economic, environmental and social viability of the new CEBMs will be validated through demonstrations dealing with four target products belonging to different EEE categories: large household appliances, IT equipment, telecommunications equipment, and consumer equipment.
+The project contributed to transform the E&E sector into circular and 4.0, raising new opportunities for end-users (such as their involvement in design or the access to a product as a service) and for social and solidarity economy (conducted by NGOs which employ people at risk of social exclusion to repair and prepare WEEE for re-use).
+The techno-economic, environmental and social viability of the new CEBMs were validated through demonstrations dealing with four target products belonging to different EEE categories: large household appliances, IT equipment, telecommunications equipment, and consumer equipment.